Perundurai: Economy

 Perundurai SIPCOT was established by Tamil Nadu in July, 2000, on around 2000 acres.
 The population increased in the neighbourhood because of textile industries relocating from Tirupur, Coimbatore and Erode Main to Perundurai.
 SIPCOT acquired another 1600 acre in 2007.
 Parryware Roca started their manufacturing plant in 2006, their fourth in India.
 IRTT medical college and hospital run by Tamil Nadu State Transport Corporation is located there.
 The state government converted IRT medical college into the Government Erode Medical College and Hospital.

 Politics

-Perundurai assembly constituency is part of Tirupur (Lok Sabha constituency) Tirupur is a neighbouring district.
+Perundurai assembly constituency is a part of Tirupur (Lok Sabha constituency) Tirupur is a neighbouring district.